Skip to content

 Temperature control

-The Kontrol Tower top vent is the best top regulator I have used: a quarter turn moves you from smoke to sear and the mark stays put (no drift in the wind).
+The Kontrol Tower top vent is among the best-rated top regulators on the market: a quarter turn moves you from smoke to sear and the mark stays put (no drift in the wind).
 The slider-style bottom vent is not as fine, but paired with the chimney it covers everything.
 Without an electric controller like a FireBoard, dialling in exactly 105 °C takes ten patient minutes the first time; after that you read the kamado by ear.

 What ships in the box